-In the spring and summer, visitors will undoubtedly hear the hoarsly high-pitched "zeee zeee zrr-zoo-zee" song of the black throated green warbler.
+In the spring and summer, visitors will undoubtedly hear the hoarsely high-pitched "zeee zeee zrr-zoo-zee" song of the black-throated green warbler.
 On fall days, Little Tip Toe can be a good hawk watching spot.
-Northern harriers, broad-winged hawks and sharp-shinned hawks ride the updraft of the peak, while merlins, American kestrals and peregrine falcons can be seen as well.
+Northern harriers, broad-winged hawks and sharp-shinned hawks ride the updraft of the peak, while merlins, American kestrels and peregrine falcons can be seen as well.

-C. From Heller Field continue walking north along Tip Toe Mountain Rd, keeping yours eyes and ears open.
-The road can be humming with songbird activity; as the road rises back up into taller forest, listen for ovenbirds with their disctinve, "Teacher, teacher, teacher!" song.
+C. From Heller Field continue walking north along Tip Toe Mountain Road, keeping your eyes and ears open.
+The road can be humming with songbird activity; as the road rises back up into taller forest, listen for ovenbirds with their distinctive, "teacher, teacher, teacher!" song.

 D. You will quickly approach a tiny parking spot on the right side of the road.
 This is the entrance to Whitmore Pond Sanctuary.
 From here a trail passes through a mix of spruces, alders, and overgrown meadows.
 Transitional places like these are great places to see sparrows, or even a deer feeding under an old apple tree.
 Please note, no dogs are allowed in the sanctuary.